 Comparative negligence laws

-Many states follow comparative negligence rules, which means that if the injured party was partially at fault for their accident, their compensation may be reduced proportionally.
-For example, if a tenant was texting while walking and slipped on a wet floor, they might be found 30% at fault, reducing their compensation accordingly.
-However, landlords can still face significant liability even when the injured party shares some blame.
+Many states follow comparative negligence rules, which means that if the injured party was partially at fault, their compensation may be reduced proportionally.
+For example, if a tenant was texting while walking and slipped on a wet floor, they might be found 30% at fault, reducing their payout accordingly.
+That said, landlords can still face significant liability even when the injured party shares some of the blame.

 How landlord liability insurance helps